iXperience finance interns analyzed a luxury villa to create a profitable business, developing a branding strategy that generated over 30,000 Rand.

 So what is best for a luxury villa?
 In order to understand our villa, we utilized a SWOT analysis to peg our villa’s position in the hospitality sector.
 On the grounds that many of the villa’s features were most frequently found in the upper end of the hospitality industry, we decided the best way to understand our luxury villa was to do an analysis of other comparable properties in the upper end of the hospitality industry.
 From our competitor analysis, we found that the best of the best were able to succeed through remarkable feats of branding.
 For example, one villa partnered with several luxury perfume brands and vineyards to host a high-end wine and perfume pairing which resulted in many articles and blog posts.

-After several late nights and an amount of coffee that would offend the public’s sense of decency, we presented a financial model and marketing strategy for the villa to management.
+After several late nights and lots of Cape Town, we presented a financial model and marketing strategy for the villa to management.
 Fortunately, our boss loved it, and in less than an hour after our presentation, I was on the phone with a travel consultant in London pitching him a partnership between his agency and the company’s villa.
 Our weeklong project culminated in presenting our marketing strategy to the partners of the firm and generating over 30,000 Rand in revenue.
-Not bad for a group of unpaid interns.
+Not bad for a group of interns.

 Through combining classroom knowledge and internship experience, I believe that I can begin to further develop my entrepreneurial mindset in order to be effective in finance.
 I couldn’t imagine finding an opportunity that combines these two aspects as well as iXperience, and in the end, I am thankful for the iX staff making it all possible.